- An impressive national and global reputation which attracts students and dance artists from all over the world.

-The universities that participate in this programme are Norwegian University of Science and Technology, Trondheim (NTNU) as the coordinating institution Plaise Pascal University (UBP), Clermont-Ferrand, France, Scientific University of Szeged, Hungary (SZTE), University of Roehampton, London, UK (URL), in connection with their groundbreaking Masters in ethnochoreology/dance anthropology, led respectively by Professors Egil Bakka, Georgiana Wierre-Gore, László Felföldi, and Andrée Grau.
+The universities that participate in this programme are: the Norwegian University of Science and Technology, Trondheim (NTNU) as the coordinating institution; Plaise Pascal University (UBP), Clermont-Ferrand, France; Scientific University of Szeged, Hungary; University of Roehampton, UK, in connection with their groundbreaking Masters in ethnochoreology/dance anthropology, led respectively by Professors Egil Bakka, Georgiana Wierre-Gore, László Felföldi, and Andrée Grau.

 We also have excellent links with dance companies and creative organisations.
 In easy reach of London's vibrant dance scene, the campus has superb studios and a state-of-the-art theatre for dance students.

 Compulsory and/or required modules may change when we review and update programmes.
 Above is a list of modules offered this academic year.

 Optional modules, when offered as part of a programme, may vary from year to year and are subject to viability.

 This course prepares graduates for employment in the cultural, heritage and tourist industries including festival and museums, as well as in educational contexts dealing with cultural transmission at local, regional and national levels.